soup-dog/soundboard/README.md

-# shiteboard
+# soundboard
 Python 3 soundboard.
-It's a bit shite.
+Not great.
 Definitely works though and it's free, so what have you got to lose.

 # Requirements
 - [Python 3.11](https://www.python.org/downloads/)